AlessandroGonzales/AlessandroGonzales/README.md

 - 🎓 I'm studying Computer Science and constantly leveling up my skills.
 - 🤓 I love solving problems and writing clean, efficient code.
 - 🌍 I'm interested in building projects that can have a global impact.
-- 💡 I believe in lifelong learning, curiosity, and a bit of humor to keep things fresh
+- 💡 I believe in lifelong learning, curiosity, and a bit of humor to keep things fresh.
-- 🚀 I'm excited about studying and love learning every single day
+- 🚀 I'm excited about studying and love learning every single day.
-- 🌟 I aspire to make this world a better place through technology
+- 🌟 I aspire to make this world a better place through technology.

 ---